smortezah/smashpp/README.md

 ### Example

-After installing Smash++, copy its executable file into `example` directory and go to that directory:
+Once Smash++ is installed, copy its executable file into the `example` directory and navigate to that directory:

 ```bash
 cp smashpp example/;
 cd example/
 ```

-In this directory, there are two 1000 base sequences, the reference sequence named `ref`, and the target sequence named `tar`.
-Now, run Smash++ and the visualizer:
+This directory contains two sequences, each 1000 bases long: the reference sequence (`ref`) and the target sequence (`tar`).
+To run Smash++ and the visualizer, use the following commands:

 ```bash
 ./smashpp -r ref -t tar;
 ./smashpp viz -o example.svg ref.tar.pos
 ```

-**Update**: since version 22.08, the JSON format is supported.
-To use it, run:
+**Update**: As of version 22.08, Smash++ now supports the JSON format.
+To utilize this feature, execute the following command:

 ```bash
 ./smashpp --reference ref --target tar --format json;